aminophen/plautopatch/README.md

     Patch for pgfrcs.sty (part of PGF) to support Japanese classes for vertical writing.
     Can be used on pLaTeX/upLaTeX.
+- pxstfloats.sty:
+    Patch for stfloats.sty (sttools) to improve
+    compatibility with pLaTeX/upLaTeX.
+    Actually part of pxsttols (https://github.com/aminophen/pxsttools)
+    but included here for convenience.

 ## Installation